-In Australia, our truckies when they spot a speed camera they call out on the radio that there’s a flash for cash.
+In Australia, our truckies when they spot a speed camera and a body camera they call out on the radio that there’s a flash for cash.
 That’s because the long standing argument is that they aren’t there to save lives, but to raise cash.

 Whilst this story is from 2010, the current discussions going on in Australia make this topic highly relevant.
 The Swedish National Society for Road Safety has done something bold and literally turning them into a flash for cash.
 The program which is sponsored by Volkswagen is simple.
 If you stick to driving below the limit, you could win the ‘Speed Camera Lottery’.